Tetramatrix/wp_nonce/readme.md

 What is it and what does it do?

-Wordexpress composer package working with nonce.
+Wordpress composer package working with nonce.

 Requirements

-php 5.4+, Wordexpress, php-composer
+php 5.4+, Wordpress, php-composer

 Installation

-Copy composer.json to Wordexpress folder and type php php-composer install.
-In Wordexpress activate plugin.
+Copy composer.json to Wordpress folder and type php php-composer install.
+In Wordpress activate plugin.

 Changelog

 19.11.17 Initial release